justin-git01/ltd_forecasting/README.md

 5. **Cross-validation and Evaluation**:
    - Execute the scripts in `analysis04_cross_validation` to perform cross-validation, compute RMSE and MAPE, and generate plots for the 10 folds of 12-step-ahead forecasts.

+6. **Seasonal Adjustment Analysis**:
+   - Run scripts in `analysis05_seasonally_adjusted_fc` to process and forecast the seasonally adjusted and seasonal data, ensuring comprehensive forecast accuracy.

 ### Applying the Methodology

 You can use the provided scripts and functions as references to apply the forecast reconciliation methodology to your own datasets.
 Modify the data loading and preprocessing steps as needed, and adjust the model parameters to fit your specific requirements.